AdobeDocs/adobe-dev-console/src/pages/guides/authentication/ServerToServerAuthentication/faqs.md

 Therefore, we recommend enhancing your application before June3, 2024.
 You must add support to use the new credential and support for customers to migrate from the old credential to the new credential.

+## Migrating Auto-generated projects

+### Do we need to migrate auto-generated projects?
+No. Adobe will migrate all auto-generated projects without needing your action.

+### When will Adobe migrate auto-generated projects?
+Adobe will migrate all auto-generated projects before Jun 30, 2025.

 ## Adobe assistance